 A lot of the go-to options don’t work.
 Protein powders are often made with pea protein.
 Bars are filled with nuts, soy, or dairy.
-Even products labeled “plant-based” can still include ingredients you have to avoid.
+Even products labeled “plant-based” can contain ingredients you have to avoid.

-So you end up asking the same question over and over, what can I actually eat that’s safe and still gives me enough protein?
+So you end up asking the same question over and over: What can I actually eat that will help me meet my protein needs?

-As a dietitian, I see this come up constantly.
+As a dietitian, I hear this question all the time.
 I recently worked with a high school athlete who needed to gain weight and build muscle but couldn’t have nuts or pea protein.
 Situations like this are more common than people realize, and they require a different approach.

 Best Animal-Based Allergy-Friendly Protein Options